Submissions

 Results

 It is important that the author(s) limit the results section to the questions posed in the introduction.
-This section should be concise, yet provide enough information for the reader to have a clear understanding of the key findings.
+This section should be concise yet provide enough information for the reader to have a clear understanding of the key findings.
 The findings should be presented in the text, tables or figures.
 The presentation of the same data in tables and figures is not permitted.
 No discussion of the implications of the findings is required or permitted within the results section.

 Tables and Figures

 The tables should not duplicate the text or each other.
-Figures should be computer generated with clearly labelled axes and legends (see example Figure 1).
+Figures should be computer-generated with clearly labelled axes and legends (see example Figure 1).
 Each figure and table should be given a title in numerical order according to its appearance within the text (e.g., Figure 1, Figure 2, etc.).
 Programs such as Microsoft Excel™ and Sigma Plot™ can be used and imported directly into this word template.
 All statistics must include mean and standard deviations.
 Statistically significant findings should be highlighted in all tables and figures using appropriate markers (such as *).

 Authors are required to submit all materials in one single file (including text, figures, and references).
-Larger figure and tables can be formatted to go across the width of the page (see example).
-A font size of 10 should be used for table and figures.
+Larger figures and tables can be formatted to go across the width of the page (see example).
+A font size of 10 should be used for tables and figures.
 Please use SI units (International System of Units) throughout.
 Please make sure that the distance from surrounding text is at least 0.25 cm.

 Discussion

 This section should include a brief discussion of the results of the article.
 Results should be discussed as they relate to the available literature.
 This includes a well-referenced discussion of the findings in the context of other findings in the field.
 The discussion should be limited to the main contributions of the study to the field.
+The first paragraph of the discussion should contain an outline of the innovative contributions of the work.

 Conclusions

 All manuscripts require a succinct summary statement regarding the overall conclusions of the work.
-The conclusions should summarize, but not repeat the findings of the discussion.
+The conclusions should summarize but not repeat the findings of the discussion.
 All conclusions must be supported directly by the findings of the study.

 Acknowledgements